Bistrica, Novi Sad: Local Communities

 Between 1980 and 1989, the seat of the Podunavlje municipality, one of the former seven municipalities of Novi Sad City, was located in Novo Naselje.

-Until 1989, the local communities situated in Satelit were "Gavrilo Princip" and "Boris Kidrič".
-After a referendum, Satelit would merge with Novo Naselje, with its two local communities merging into "Gavrilo Princip".
+Until 1989, the local communities situated in Satelit were Gavrilo Princip and Boris Kidrič.
+After a referendum, Satelit would merge with Novo Naselje, with its two local communities merging into Gavrilo Princip.

 Culture

 An offset of the Novi Sad City Library is located in Bistrica.

-The orthodox church of "Prenosa moštiju Svetog Save" (Translation of the relics of St Sava), locate at the corner of Jovana Dučića Boulevard and Radomira Raše Radujkovića street, is the religious center for many Bistrica residence, especially during religious holidays such as Christmas Eve.
-While currently still under construction (church interior and bell tower), the church itself is open for the public.
+The orthodox church of the Translation of the relics of Saint Sava, locate at the corner of Jovana Dučića Boulevard and Radomira Raše Radujkovića street, is the religious center for many Bistrica residence, especially during religious holidays such as Christmas Eve.
+While currently still under construction (church interior and bell tower), the church itself is open for the public and for religious use.